armadillu/ofxRemoteUI/README.md

 The web client has completely been developed by [@jackosx](http://github.com/jackosx), with some quality-of-life tweaks by [@armadillu](http://github.com/armadillu).

 Note that this interface is not very tested.
 Don't use several clients at the same time, only one will be alloewd to connect.
 Web client connection/disconnection doesnt seem very realiable at the moment, but should be ok for a quick edit.
+You can completely disable the web interface by defining the preprocessor macro "NO_RUI_WEB_INTERFACE" in your project.

 ## Random Notes